As of May 13, 2026

 carbapenem antibiotic in general use worldwide (name of Sumitomo

-Pharma’s product for the domestic market: MEROPEN®).
+Pharma’s product for the Japanese market: MEROPEN®).
 The FDA

 granted Qualified Infectious Disease Product (QIDP) status and